francesliang/francesliang.github.io/_posts/2019-05-26-reflections-on-building-deep-learning-projects.md

 <br>

 Deep learning is a fast growing domain that requires a lot of deep-dives to gain expertise.
-The techniques mentioned in this article is just a scratch on the surface, but I hope it's helpful to get a deep learning project off the ground.
+The techniques mentioned in this article are just a scratch on the surface, but I hope it's helpful to get a deep learning project off the ground.
 It is a summary of the problems and solutions that I have experienced and I found worth noting for future reference.
 That being said, I will keep exploring the domain and expanding the knowledge of deep learning.